nus-cs3281/2023/students/MarcusTXK/knowledge.md

 `git shortlog` - Summarizes `git log` output, where each commit will be grouped by author and title.
 This is used in RepoSense to easily count the commits by the users.

 `git grep` - A powerful tool that looks for specified patterns in the tracked files in the work tree, blobs registered in the index file, or blobs in given tree objects.
 Patterns are lists of one or more search expressions separated by newline characters.
 An empty string as search expression matches all lines.
-Utilised to write Reposense scripts to perform environmental checks for all files tracked by git, to ensure they end with a newline, no prohibited line endings (`\r\n`) are present and no trailing whitespaces are present.
+Utilized to write Reposense scripts to perform environmental checks for all files tracked by git, to ensure they end with a newline, no prohibited line endings (`\r\n`) are present and no trailing whitespaces are present.
 Used [git docs](https://git-scm.com/docs/git-grep) to learn how to use `git grep` properly and what its various flags do.

-`.mailmap` - If the file .mailmap exists at the toplevel of the repository, it can be used to map author and committer names and email addresses to canonical real names and email addresses.
+`.mailmap` - If the file .mailmap exists at the top-level of the repository, it can be used to map author and committer names and email addresses to canonical real names and email addresses.
 This is useful to map multiple authors and commenters and provides a way to share the mapping with all other users of the repository.
 Used [git docs](https://git-scm.com/docs/git-grep) to learn how to configure git mailmap properly.

 ### URL Shortening

-Researched about intresting solutions for free url shortening, looking into 3 main ways to do it.
+Researched interesting solutions for free URL shortening, looking into 3 main ways to do it.
 Read about an in-depth writeup in [the
 Github issue here](https://github.com/reposense/RepoSense/issues/1898).